RaiderAerospaceSociety25-26/ras-handbook/docs/getting-started/github.md

 3. Join the org/team and accept repo invites.
 4. Install **GitHub Desktop** or use CLI only.
 5. Turn on **code owners / required reviews** in repos (maintainers only).

+---

+## Click here to skip to the setup